Qu’Appelle River Watershed Updates

 Summary of watershed condition and operation plan

-• The lake level of Buffalo Pound is slightly above its fall operating range.
+• Buffalo Pound and Katepwa lakes are slightly above their October operating range.

 Buffalo Pound Lake